TrackerControl/auto-app-consent/README.md

 - Vungle (untested)
 - Google Play Services Advertising Identifier Library

+The tool seeks to prevent the automatic sharing of data at the first app start, and also to share more data than necessary.

 *Note that the use of Google and Facebook services in the EU is [likely illegal even with user consent](https://noyb.eu/en/austrian-dsb-eu-us-data-transfers-google-analytics-illegal) , because data is sent to the US and can be used for unlawful surveillance of EU citizens.
 The same